Our Staff

 Danielle Smith

-Danielle Smith is the Citizen’s Engagement Manager at CCNB.
+Danielle Smith is the Conservation Council’s Director of Educations and Engagement.
 She has a Master of Science in Forestry with a focus on Ecology and Wildlife Management.
 Danielle has over 15 years of experience in the Educational and Environmental Sectors.
-She is responsible for the creation, development and direction of the UNB Sustainability office.
+She was responsible for the creation, development and direction of the UNB Sustainability office.

 Corey Robichaud